Bepacom-Raalte/bepacom-HA-Addons/bacnet/README.md

 # BACnet/IP interface

 _BACnet/IP interface.
 It'll discover BACnet devices on your network.
-On the WebUI you'll be able to set up the devices to be used as Home Assistant Entities._
+On the WebUI you'll be able to set up the devices to be used as Home Assistant Entities_

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]